tmolla/tibit/README.md

 # tibit
-A tool for organizing information
+Group Project #3: A tool for organizing information